-- As of the priority date of the '834 patent, the state of the art at the time of the '834 application involved GPS systems, wherein a GPS receiver would output latitude and longitude numbers, which are cumbersome for users to understand and use.
+- application involved GPS systems, wherein a GPS receiver would output latitude and longitude numbers, which are cumbersome for users to understand and use.
 '834/1:45-54.
 A GPS receiver is sometimes coupled with additional capability that allows the raw latitude/longitude numbers to be converted into a more useful and usable format.
 '834/1:54-57.
 However, even with these enhancements, a problem with these systems is that they are still difficult to use by persons who are unskilled in the use of location referencing systems.
 '834/1:59-62.
 Another problem is that these systems are unwieldy because they still retain their global character.
-'834/1:62-64. - The claimed '834 invention overcomes shortcomings and/or deficiencies in the prior art, including greatly enhancing and facilitating a user's ability to retrieve the most relevant location-based information quickly and easily via a network by providing a referencing system that could be used with a minimum amount of reading, scrolling, and searching, and with a limited number of keystrokes for data entry.
+'834/1:62-64. - 133.
+The claimed '834 invention overcomes shortcomings and/or deficiencies in the prior art, including greatly enhancing and facilitating a user's ability to retrieve the most relevant location-based information quickly and easily via a network by providing a referencing system that could be used with a minimum amount of reading, scrolling, and searching, and with a limited number of keystrokes for data entry.
 '834/1:64-67.
 Further, the '834 invention provides a user-friendly, truly local addressing system that is easily convertible to a known global system for widerange concerns.
-'834/1:67-2:3. - 130.
+'834/1:67-2:3. - 134.
 The "Summary of the Invention" for the '834 patent states in part as follows: "The present invention relates to creating and using a location referencing address method associated with an established geographic information system.
 The location referencing address method has an arbitrary local referencing system that retains a known relationship with a global referencing system."
-'834/2:4-9. - 131.
+'834/2:4-9. - 135.
 A still further aspect of the invention involves a server for use with a database having records for multiple entities, each entity record including a hierarchical address associated with location-related information for an entity.
 '834/3:47-51.